-Kice Top Bag Removable filters are shipped in many different configurations.
+Kice top bag removable pneu-jet filters are shipped in many different configurations.
 Some units are completely assembled and skidded when size permits.
 These units may be handled and moved using good rigging techniques, being careful to avoid concentrated stresses that will distort any of the parts.
 Items or parts of the filter that are shipped knocked down will be clearly labeled for reassemble.
 If the filter is not to be installed promptly, store it in a clean, dry location to prevent rust and corrosion of steel components.
 If outdoor storage is necessary, protection should be provided.
 Cover any openings to prevent the accumulation of dirt and moisture inside the housing.
 Cover motors with waterproof material.
 Refer to the motor maintenance information for further storage instructions.

-8. Installation
+8. INSTALLATION

-Use appropriate equipment when lifting or moving the Top Bag Removable filter.
+Use appropriate equipment when lifting or moving the top bag removable pneu-jet filter.
 Make sure all persons and obstructions are clear from the path and installation area.
 When installing the equipment, make sure the moving parts inside the equipment are not accessible.
-This also fulfills EN ISO 13857-1 where required.